byjg/php-jwt-wrapper/docs/01-overview.md

 2. **Token Validation**: Validate tokens received from clients
 3. **Data Extraction**: Extract data from validated tokens

 See the subsequent documentation sections for detailed usage examples.

+## See Also

+- [Key Types](02-key-types.md) - Learn about the different types of keys supported by the library
+- [Creating Tokens](03-creating-tokens.md) - Step-by-step guide to creating JWT tokens